AcubeSAT/obc-software/README.md

 If you just cmake from cli, just add the same flags in your command.

+To be able to build, however, you need to install the required `conan` packages.
+See the `Conan` section for more info.

 ### Conan
 This repository uses [conan 2.0](https://conan.io/) to manage dependencies.